Roger Arliner Young: Early years

+Education

 In 1916, Young enrolled at Howard University in Washington, D.C. to study music.
 She wrote in the yearbook: "Not failure, but low aim is a crime."
 She did not take her first science course until 1921.
 Though her grades were poor at the beginning of her college career, some of her teachers saw promise in her.
 One such teacher was Ernest Everett Just, a prominent black biologist and head of the Zoology department at Howard University.
 Young graduated with a bachelor's degree in 1923.
 Just tried unsuccessfully to help her to gain funding for graduate school, but in 1924 Young began studying for her master's degree at the University of Chicago, which she received in 1926.

-Young worked with Ernest Everett Just for many years, teaching as an assistant professor at Howard University, from 1923 to 1935.
+Young worked with Just for many years, teaching as an assistant professor at Howard University, from 1923 to 1935.
 Research was done during the summers.
 Young assisted Just in his research from 1927 through 1930, but although her assistance was noted in his grant applications, her name does not appear as a coauthor in the resulting publications.

 While studying at Chicago, she was asked to join Sigma Xi, a scientific research society, which was an unusual honor for a master's student.
-In 1924 her first article, "On the excretory apparatus in Paramecium" was published in the journal Science, making her the first African American woman to obtain a professional publication on original research in this field.
+Young was the first Black woman admitted to Sigma Xi.
+During the time she was concurrently studying for her master's degree, Young conducted research which led to the 1924 her publication, "On the excretory apparatus in Paramecium" which was published in the "Discussion and Correspondence" section of the prestigious journal Science.
+Young was the sole author on the research article, making her the first African American woman to obtain a professional publication on original research in this field.
+This publication was revered by leading researchers of the time in the zoology field and was an international success, symbolizing the impact of Young's scientific achievements early in her career.
+For this research, Just praised her as a “real genius in zoology”.
+He also said that Young eclipsed him in “technical excellence”.